How to Install RPM Fusion on Fedora 40 or 39

 Install RPM Fusion Non-Free Repository

-For users who require access to both open-source and proprietary software packages, you should install the RPM Fusion Non-Free repository as well.
+Users who require access to open-source and proprietary software packages should also install the RPM Fusion Non-Free repository.
 To install and enable the Non-Free repository, open the terminal and execute the following command:

 sudo dnf install https://download1.rpmfusion.org/nonfree/fedora/rpmfusion-nonfree-release-$(rpm -E %fedora).noarch.rpm